spencerharris63/FlexNav/README.md

 - demo installing dependencies.
 Note the `node_modules` folder and the "lock" file.

 Node modules are generally stored and developed on Github as repositories and registered as packages on a registry.
-The most common is [NPMJS](https://www.npmjs.com/).
+The most common registry is [NPMJS](https://www.npmjs.com/).

 - demo running the script